orbeon/orbeon-forms-doc/xforms/filter.md

 # Using XForms from Java apps

 ## What this page is about

 This page relates to the use of _plain XForms applications_.
 If you use Form Builder and Form Runner, the content of this page is probably not relevant.

-See the [Form Runner Java Embedding API](../form-runner/link-embed/java-api.md) for integration with Form Runner.
+Orbeon doesn't recommend you write new code using this technology.
+Instead, Orbeon recommends that you use you use Form Builder and Form Runner, including the [Form Runner Java Embedding API](/form-runner/link-embed/java-api.md) for integration of Java applications with Form Runner.

 ## Introduction